LYCRA and Browzwear Enter Partnership to Save Time, Reduce Waste

 When it comes to wearing clothes, one of the highest virtues is simplicity.
 When it comes to making them, it’s efficiency.
 And now The LYCRA Company, the global textile giant, plans to make that a lot easier for designers thanks to a new partnership with Browzwear, a pioneer of 3D software for the apparel industry.
 The announcement came in July and is part of LYCRA’s newfound commitment to innovation in the wake of troubling times that have nothing to do with a global pandemic.

 In 2019, LYCRA was acquired by a large but debt-ridden Chinese company and things did not go well.
-The company’s creditors swapped debt for equity, thereby acquiring majority ownership of LYCRA but with little understanding of the pioneering company.
+The company’s creditors swapped debt for equity, thereby acquiring majority ownership of LYCRA.
 LYCRA was recently taken over by a new group of investors, ostensibly more altruistic, who hope in the next few years to find a proper buyer for the company, which employs 3,000 workers worldwide and generates approximately $1 billion in annual revenues.

 “It’s been a difficult time as myself and the management team took a lot on our shoulders,” said Julien Born, who was appointed CEO of LYCRA in April 2021 after serving at the company since 2007.
 “There was concern about us from vendors and customers because of all the uncertainty.
 But in the end we see it all as a positive and have been able to lay out a pretty strong vision for our company, which is to emphasize what differentiates us from other textile companies.”